 Lake Mendenhall Glacier – This is a 12 mile arm of the Juneau Glacier.
 The Mendenhall Glacier ends when it runs into Mendenhall Lake.
 Mendenhall Glacier is the most popular tourist attraction for people who visit Juneau.
 The glacier is about 20 minutes north of Juneau.
 Take a shuttle bus from the cruise ship dock to the Lake Mendenhall Visitor Center or join an organized tour.
-Try Juneau in One Day: Mendenhall Glacier, Whale Watching and Salmon Bake.
+Combine a trip to Mendenhall Glacier with Whale Watching or a Salmon Bake.

-Catch the Mount Roberts Tramway right at the cruise ship pier.
+Catch the Mount Roberts Goldbelt Tram right at the cruise ship pier.
 Ride the gondola cable car up to the 2,000 foot level above the city.
-The Mount Roberts Tramway operates extended hours during the cruise ship season.
+The Goldbelt Tram operates extended hours during the cruise ship season.
 Your ticket is good for as many rides up and down as you’d like in one day.

 You can’t drive to get to Juneau, because there are no roads connecting Juneau to the rest of Alaska.
 The main way that tourists get to Juneau is on the multitude of cruise ships that dock in the town during the summer months.
 The Juneau International Airport is only about 10 minutes north of the city.
 The Juneau airport is not a major airport but rather a connector to coastal communities via Alaska Airlines.
 The Alaska Marine Highway System (ferry system) is another way to get to Juneau.
 The Alaska Marine Highway system connect the Southeast Alaska Panhandle coastal communities.
 The marine highway also connects to Bellingham, Washington in the south and the Aleutian Islands & Alaska Peninsula at the western extremity of the Gulf of Alaska.